jobini/wallhaven_downloader/README.md

 <h2><b>License</b></h2>

-Please view LICENSE.md for details on the usage of code in this repository.
+Please view LICENSE for details on the usage of code in this repository.